 Palmetto College Campuses Research and Productive Scholarship Committee.
 This committee advises the Vice President for Research on strategies to encourage and support research and productive scholarship performed by faculty members of the Palmetto College Campuses.
 The committee will be comprised of up to two members from each Palmetto College campus and from Extended University.
 The members will be elected by the faculty organizations of the individual campuses for staggered two-year terms.
 The Palmetto College Campuses representative to the Research and Productive Scholarship Committee will also be a member.
-The Palmetto College Chancellor and the Executive Vice Chancellor and Vice Provost, as well as the Vice President for Research will be ex officio members.
+The Palmetto College Chancellor or designee as well as the Vice President for Research will be ex officio members.
 The committee will submit reports to the Palmetto College Campuses Faculty Senate.